google/WebFundamentals/New/src/content/en/fundamentals/security/encrypt-in-transit/enable-https.md

 * Create a 2048-bit RSA public/private key pair.
 * Generate a certificate signing request (CSR) that embeds your public key.
 * Share your CSR with your Certificate Authority (CA) to receive a final certificate or a certificate chain.
-* Install your final certificate in a non-web-accessible place such as `/etc/ssl` (Linux and Unix) or wherever IIS wants them (Windows).
+* Install your final certificate in a non-web-accessible place such as `/etc/ssl` (Linux and Unix) or wherever IIS requires it (Windows).

 ## Generating keys and certificate signing requests